bogliosimone/similaripy/docs/guide.md

 - You can use `bm25plus`, `tfidf`, or `normalize` for different pre-processing strategies.
 - All operations are multithreaded and scale with available CPU cores.

+## In-depth Introduction

+Looking for a more in depth introduction?

+Check the article [Item and User KNN Recommender models with similaripy in Python](https://www.stepbystepdatascience.com/knn-recommenders-python), an amazing resource from the [StepByStepDataScience](https://www.stepbystepdatascience.com) blog.